selinapan/DH150/README.md

 __#1: Visibility of system status__
 > Venmo: Evaluation - 3
->> _Good_ - Loading sign when entering the app.
-The menu labels/icons are clear and will have drop down menus to see more options.
-The user can immediately click accounts to check their personal financial status.
->
->> _Bad_ - The configuration of the home screen is a bit confusing.
-There are 9 icons that correspond to some parts of the "Main Menu."
-The user can access these through the sidebar, so it seems redundant to have these.
-Perhaps these are the most used functions, in which case this can be helpful to an expert user.
-When clicking on an icon such as BillPayer, more icons to schedule, manage payees, and pending & history show up.
-At first glance, these seem like suggestions or instructions of the icon function.
-It is not clear that the user is supposed to choose one of these icons to proceed forward.
-Additionally, the app seems to run a bit slow, as there is always a loading sign when clicking any icon.
->
->
-> Wescom: Evaluation - 2
->> _Good_ - Loading signs when entering the app and clicking on an icon.
+>> _Good_ - Loading sign when entering the app and when a payment or request is being sent.
 The personal balance is apparent when user is confirming to pay to the recipient.
 Incomplete requests or payments to the user are noticeable.
 >
 >> _Bad_ - User's personal balance in Venmo should be more apparent (whether it be the first thing seen or putting it on the home page).
 The home page is always the user's friends' payments to other people; the purpose of Venmo is for the user to pay or receive money, and _the homescreen serves no purpose to accomplish these goals_.
 The homescreen should be the screen to pay and request people money, or the icon should be larger and more noticeable.
 The other options on the homescreen are a globe, where the user can see anyone's payments.
 This is unrelated to the user.
 The user can also click the single friend icon and see his or her own transactions.
 This seems like it is the user's profile, but it is not; the user can see transactions, but no total amount gained or lost, nor can he or she see their personal balance.
+>
+>
+> Wescom: Evaluation - 2
+>> _Good_ - Loading signs when entering the app and clicking on an icon.
+The menu labels/icons are clear and have drop down menus to see more options in the sidebar.
+The drop down menu shows many options.
+>
+>> _Bad_ - The configuration of the home screen is a bit confusing.
+There are 9 icons that correspond to some parts of the "Main Menu."
+The user can access these through the sidebar, so it seems redundant to have these.
+Perhaps these are the most used functions, in which case this can be helpful to an expert user.
+When clicking on an icon such as BillPayer, more icons to schedule, manage payees, and pending & history show up.
+At first glance, these seem like suggestions or instructions of the icon function.
+It is not clear that the user is supposed to choose one of these icons to proceed forward.
+Additionally, the app seems to run a bit slow, as there is always a loading sign when clicking any icon.

 __#2: Match between system and the real world__
 > Venmo: Evaluation - 2